FraPorta/exp_assignment3/README.md

 * Motion Controller
 * Ball Tracking

+#### Packages
+* move_base
+* gmapping
+* explore_lite

 #### Description
-The main architecture is composed by four components, three of them are related to the robot control (one for the behaviour and two for the movement in the map) and the other one represents the user who gives commands to the ball.
+The main architecture is composed by four components and three external packages to plan and execute the movement of the robot in the environment,to create a map and to explore the unknown parts of the map.

-The **Human Interaction Generator** component gives goal positions to the ball, using a SimpleActionClient and blocks until the goal is reached, then it sleeps for a random number of seconds between 5 and 10, so that the ball remains still.\
-There are two possibilities: sending a random goal position over the ground and sending the ball underground (always in the same position [0 0 -1]).
-This choice is made randomly, and at each iteration there is a 25% possibility for the ball to disappear under the ground.
+The **Human Interaction Generator** component

 The **Behaviour Controller** component contains the finite state machine and is responsible of changing the behaviour of the robot publishing the state on a topic every time it changes, so that the other components can change their behaviour accordingly.
-The three behaviours are: Normal (which is the initial one), Sleep and Play.
+The four behaviours are: Normal (which is the initial one), Sleep, Play and Find.
+Normal and Find also have a substate, respectively Track Normal and Track Find.
 The details will be covered in the State Machine section.
-It subscribes to the */ball_detected* topic in order to change from the Normal to the Play state and to the */home_reached* topic to change between Sleep and Normal.

-The **Motion Controller** component handles the robot motion when the behaviour is set to Normal or Sleep.
-It subscribes to the */behaviour* topic in order to get the current state.
-Moreover it instantiates a SimpleActionClient that communicates to the Action Server *Go to point robot* in order to request the goal positions that the robot should reach.
+The **Motion Controller** component handles the robot motion when the behaviour is set to Normal, Sleep or Play.
+It subscribes to the */behaviour* topic in order to get the current state of the State Machine.
-In the Normal state, it chooses a random position in the environment, getting a random number for the x and y position between -8 and 8, which are the maximum dimensions of the simulated map.
-Then it sends the goal to the Server and waits for it to be achieved.
-If the state changes when a goal has yet to be reached, using the callback of the *send_goal* function it cancels the current goal so that the robot can change its behaviour accordingly.\
+In the Normal state, it chooses a random position in the environment, getting a random number for the x and y position between -8 and 8 for *y* and -6 and 6 for *x*, which are the maximum dimensions of the simulated map.
+Then it sends the goal to the *move_base* action server and waits for it to be achieved.
+If the state changes when a goal has yet to be reached, using the callback of the *send_goal* function it cancels the current goal so that the robot can change its behaviour accordingly and immediately.\
-In the Sleep state the motion controller sends the home position (retrieved from the Ros parameters) as the goal to the aAction Server and waits.
-When the goal is reached it publishes on the */home_reached* topic to alert the Behaviour controller that the robot is at home.
+In the Sleep state the motion controller sends the home position (retrieved from the Ros parameters) as the goal to the  move_base Action Server and waits.
+When the goal is reached it publishes on the */home_reached* topic to alert the Behaviour controller that the robot is at home.\
+In the Play state

 The **Ball tracking** component implements the openCv algorithm to detect the ball (more precisely the color of the ball) and makes the robot follow the ball when the actual behaviour is Play.
 It subscribes to the robot camera topic (*/robot/camera1/image_raw/compressed*) and, inside the subscriber callback, it uses the OpenCv libraries to detect the ball in the environment.
 When the ball is detected it immediately sends a message on the */ball_detected* topic for the Behaviour controller.
 Then when the state is transitioned to the Play one, it publishes velocities to the */robot/cmd* topic in order to make the robot follow the ball.
 When the ball stops, and so also the robot stops, it stops tracking the ball and publish commands to the */robot/joint_position_controller/command* topic to make the head revolute joint of the robot move to the right, then to the left and then back to the default position.
 After having finished it returns to track the ball and follow it until the state changes or the ball stops again.